-Below are poems written by United Kingdom poet Sylvia Lupien.
-If you like the poems, please comment on the work of this poet.
-Remember, Poetrysoup is an environment of encouragement and growth so only provide specific positive comments that indicate what you appreciate about the poems of Sylvia Lupien.
+Below are poems written by British poet Sylvia Lupien.
+If you enjoy the poems, please take a moment to comment on the work of this poet.
+Remember, Poetrysoup is an environment of encouragement and growth, so only provide specific positive comments that indicate what you appreciate about the poems of Sylvia Lupien.

 Read Poems by Sylvia Lupien